 A curiosity arrives from my brother (and Electric Ferry Press author), Roy Johannesen.
 A photo from the archives of Bergens Tidende.

 A Norwegian electric ferry.
 I try to imagine wires stretched across the harbour and poles or a pantograph on the boat scraping along them.
-But no, they had batteries, of course, and ways of recharging them in the nineteenth century.
+But no, they had batteries, of course, and ways of recharging them, already in the nineteenth century.
 This ferry company, Bergens Elektriske Færgeselskab, I read, lasted for a hundred years.

 One thing leads to another.
 Here a picture of the 69th Street terminal for our electric ferry, which ran from Bay Ridge in Brooklyn to St. George on Staten Island before the Verrazano-Narrows Bridge shut it down.